inferno-pytorch/speedrun/README.md

     MySecondExperiment().run()
 ```

-Of course, it's hard to know in advance what parts of the experiment would eventually need to be replaced - so you might need to refactor `MyFirstExperiment` and move bits of logic to their own methods, which you can then overload in `MySecondExperiment`.
+This way, when you fix a bug in `MyFirstExperiment.some_basic_logic`, it's automatically fixed in `MySecondExperiment` as well.
+Fine print: it's hard to know in advance what parts of the experiment would eventually need to be replaced - so you might need to refactor `MyFirstExperiment` and move bits of logic to their own methods, which you can then overload in `MySecondExperiment`.
+But more often than not, it's totally worth the effort.

 ## Why?
 ![shitcode](https://i.imgur.com/qG08mar.jpg)